- City Manager Home

 For citizens trying to stay cool during hot temperatures, there are multiple City facilities open where folks can escape the scorching temperatures outside.

-- The Library is open: Monday through Thursday, 10 a.m. to 9 p.m.; Saturday, 10 a.m. to 6 p.m.; and Sunday, from 1 until 7 p.m.
+- Library, 706 Fourth Street, is open Monday through Thursday, 10 a.m. to 7 p.m.; Saturday, 10 a.m. to 5 p.m.; and Sunday, from 1 until 5 p.m.

-- City Hall, 380 A Ave., is open weekdays 8 a.m. until 5 p.m.
+- City Hall, 380 A Avenue, is open weekdays 8 a.m. until 5 p.m.

 During a heat wave:

-- Wear loose-fitting, lightweight, light-colored clothing.
+- Wear loose, lightweight, light-colored clothing.
 Avoid dark colors because they absorb the sun’s rays.

 - Check on family, friends and neighbors who do not have air conditioning, who spend much of their time alone or who are more likely to be affected by the heat.
 Know those in your neighborhood who are elderly, young, sick or overweight.
 They are more likely to become victims of excessive heat and may need help.

 During heat waves people are susceptible to three heat-related conditions.
-Go to www.redcross.org/prepare/disaster/heat-wave to learn how to recognize and respond to them.
+Go to www.redcross.org/get-help/how-to-prepare-for-emergencies/types-of-emergencies/heat-wave-safety.html to learn how to recognize and respond to them.